KTH-RPL/Pluto-ATRV/README.md

 - 2x Intel realsense D455 RGBD cameras, with overlapping front facing coverage
 - 1x VectorNav 200 IMU, mounted in between the lidars

 However, there is also a GNSS mounted towards the rear of the vehicle.
 This sensor is mounted separately, as the OS-1 Lidar severely affects the reception capability of the GNSS antenna.

-lidars, cameras, IMU, GPS, PPK, Sonars
+The GNSS module is an Emlid Reach M2, with capability for RTK and PPK augmentations.

+Manuals/specifications for these sensors are included in the folder named "datasheets".
+However, two things to also note:

+1. The GNSS does not have a pdf reference, please instead see https://docs.emlid.com/reach/reference/specifications/specs/
+2. The D455 cameras have a light sensitivity issue.
+We have included a document with description from Intel on this problem, and solved it by using NE06B filters from https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=5011

-3 Pictures - sensor rig, sonars, GPS
+2 Pictures - sensor rig, GPS
-5 documentations - ouster, livox, realsense, imu, gps

-note that gps has no pdf: see https://docs.emlid.com/reach/reference/specifications/specs/

-also need to describe how to work with ppk / rtk for gps

-camera issue
-This is a saturation artifact of a very sensitive global shutter sensor.
-The pixels are quite large (4.5x bigger in area than D435 color sensor) and well suited for fast motion in normal outdoor light and all indoor operations.
-Under very bright conditions the sensor starts to saturate.
-Instead of us limiting the exposure and over-saturating the image, we are permitting the brighter conditions in our FW, so as to extend the range

 ## Computational Hardware
+The robot

 Intel nucs, NVIDIA jetson

 2 pictures - Intel NUC, Jetson